suwuako/discord-multiacc/README.md

 # discord-multiacc

-hobbist project to utilise multiple discord accounts with selenium to get user tokens and some black magic
+hobbyist project to utilise multiple discord accounts with selenium to get user tokens and some black magic

 ## Dependencies (havent developed yet lol)